Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 At 24th level, you may take one [boon](boons.md).

 ### Sovereign's Inheritance
-At 25th level, when you reduce a creature to 0hp, with an attack using a natural weapon; You regain hitpoints equal to 3 times the CR of that creature.
+At 25th level, when a creature within 5 feet of you is hit with a weapon attack, you gain regain hit points equal to your Constitution modifier.
+If you are at your maximum hit points, you instead gain an equal number of temporary hit points.

 ____